A World of Difference

 I believe about all art what Kafka said about books — that it should “wound or stab us,” that a work of art must chop like an axe at “the frozen sea within us.”
 Art, in plainer words, should hold the power to restore us to ourselves, by cracking open, perhaps violently, the darkest recesses of our souls and showing us who or what we really are.

-Such a work of art is the new Swedish film by Ali Abbasi, Borders, which Abbasi co-wrote with author John Ajvide Lindqvist, who also penned the fantastic 2008 vampire movie Let the Right One In.
+Such a work of art is the new Swedish film by Ali Abbasi, Border, which Abbasi co-wrote with author John Ajvide Lindqvist, who also penned the fantastic 2008 vampire movie Let the Right One In.

-Enchanting, terrifying and fantastically disorienting, Borders is a latter-day fairy tale wrapped loosely inside a brooding film noir.
+Enchanting, terrifying and fantastically disorienting, Border is a latter-day fairy tale wrapped loosely inside a brooding film noir.
 It’s a hell of a movie.

 At the center of the film is Tina (Eva Melander), a rural customs agent with a preternatural nose for criminal behavior.
 Tina, it turns out, can smell human emotions, a gift that allows her to identify people smuggling contraband by means of the shame and guilt pouring off them.